 theme(legend.position = 'none')

 Instead, you can see more directly what is tested by the Levene test by graphing the absolute deviations from the group means or medians.
-This is another example of the graphic idea that to make visual comparisons easier by plotting quantities of direct interest.
-You can calculate these values as follows:
+This is another example of the graphic idea that you can make visual comparisons easier by plotting quantities of direct interest.
+You can calculate the median deviation values as follows:

 From a boxplot of the absolute deviations in Figure 12.2 your eye can now focus on the central value, shown by the median ‘|’ line, because Levene’s method is testing whether these differ across groups.